Snow pastes Des Moines and is poised to plaster Minneapolis in rare fall storm setup

 A strip of snow is likely from Montana through North Dakota and into Minnesota.
 Accumulating snow could also sneak into northwestern Wisconsin.

-Some of the more aggressive models are calling for pockets of eight inches plus to accumulate, especially across central South Dakota.
+Some of the more aggressive models are calling for pockets of eight inches-plus to accumulate, especially across central South Dakota.

 Another round of snow is possible in parts of the central and northern Rockies into the High Plains early next week, but specifics remain uncertain.